ImpostorKeanu/gosplit/README.md

 GoSplit is a simple TLS-aware TCP proxy that can be used to extract cleartext data from TLS tunnels.

+# Quick Usage

+1. Download a binary from the releases page.
+2. Generate a PEM using the `pem` subcommand.
+3. Start the proxy.

 # Warning (Intended Use)

 This project was developed for security research purposes (like